Our Musical Director

 In January 2019, Hart and Soul Choir moved our practice venue to Hanslope Village Hall, in Hartwell’s neighbouring village.
 As a third of members were already from Hanslope we immediately felt at home, and have gained several more singers from the village.

-After a recruitment drive we were lucky to find a very promising replacement choir leader.
-In October 2019, Anna Lusty, an accomplished and enthusiastic young lady with a vast amount of experience with community choirs, joined us.
+After a recruitment drive we were lucky to find Anna Lusty as our replacement choir leader.
+In Autumn 2019, Anna, an accomplished and enthusiastic young lady with a vast amount of experience with community choirs, joined us.
 Anna brings with her the same energy and gentle encouragement that allows us all to feel we can achieve anything.